hh-devops-2026/6-climate-ci/README.md

 Implement a GitHub Actions workflow that:

-1. Installs dependencies via `pip install -r requirements.txt`
+1. Installs dependencies using `pip`
 2. Runs tests using `pytest`
 3. Checks code style with flake8 linter
 4. Executes the script `analyze.py` to generate a bar chart